ZcashFoundation/parity-zcash/README.md

 #### Install C and C++ compilers

-You will need the cc and gcc compilers to build some of the dependencies.
+You will need the clang and gcc compilers plus cmake to build some of the dependencies.

 On macOS <br />